 - Enjoy studying and/or talking about gender and sexual identities

 - Are willing to commit time to participating in community activities

 By participating in the Lavender Community, residents will:

 - productively engage in activities that support their own gender and sexuality identity development

 - participate in activities outside of the classroom that promote social justice

 - have increased access to peers and faculty outside of the classroom to support their learning about social justice and identity development

 OPT IN (for new First-Year residents)

-First-year residents will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of social justice.
+First-year residents will be able to opt into enrolling in a linked First Year Experience Program (FYEP) course on the topic of social justice.
 A certain number of class seats will be saved for commuter students to opt into this learning community.
-Fall 2018 linked course options will be announced soon.
-Here are examples of the Fall 2017 linked courses:

 Below are a few examples of programs that have occurred in Gender Inclusive Housing in the past!
 If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!